Boeing 777 Spotting Guide

 As Boeing's first fly-by-wire airliner, the 777 has computer-mediated controls.
 It was also the first commercial aircraft to be designed entirely with computer-aided design.

 The 777 first entered commercial service with United Airlines on June 7, 1995.
-It has received more orders than any other wide-body airliner; as of July of 2016, 60 customers had placed orders for 1,893 aircraft of all variants, with 1,417 delivered.
+It has received more orders than any other wide-body airliner; as of May of 2017, 1,490 have been delivered.

 The 777, sometimes called the "Worldliner", is currently produced in two fuselage lengths: